esphome/esphome-docs/components/climate/bang_bang.rst

 The interaction with this component via the Home Assistant user interface is also different than what is seen on most common residential thermostats.
 Generally speaking, most thermostats allow either one or two set points -- one of them is associated with heating while the other with cooling, and this is exactly how the :doc:`thermostat <thermostat>` component uses them.
-If you set the "heat" set point to 20 °C, most people assume this means the temperature will be kept as close to 20 °C as possible.
-The same is true for the upper set point, for cooling: if you set a temperature of 22 °C, most people assume the system will keep the temperature as close to 22 °C as possible.
+If you set the "heat" set point to 20 °C, most people assume this means the heating system will keep the temperature as close to 20 °C as possible.
+The same is true for the upper set point, for cooling: if you set a temperature of 22 °C, most people assume the cooling system will keep the temperature as close to 22 °C as possible.

 The bang-bang controller does not use the set points this way.
 If you set the lower set point to 20 °C and set the upper set point to 22 °C, then *the temperature will be brought as high as 22 °C but go no lower than 20 °C.*